tech-explorer-riyaaa/Handwritten-Digit-Recognition-Model/README.md

 1. **Clone the Repository:**
    git clone https://github.com/tech-explorer-riyaaa/Handwritten-Digit-Recognition-Model.git

 2. Ensure all required **packages/ libraries** are installed in your system.

 3. **Run the Model:**
           - Train the model using "train_model.ipynb".
+            (you can also directly use the trained model I provided in the repo, but it'll be better for you if you train it yourself.)
           - Run "digit_recognition.py" for real-time digit recognition.